Pushing the Limits of Ski Design and Technology

 I left for Mammoth on February 27th and got there the next day.
 I met Michael, Noa, and Kristin at the Looney Bean coffee shop.
 This was the beginning of an intense learning and creative experience.
 These guys were great as soon as I met them and they welcomed me with excitement and lots of positive energy.
 Waking up the first morning with the dog (my little token of home) in the van and the sun touching the Eastern Sierras was spectacularly beautiful and inspiring.
 We set to work right away and starting building skis.
 Usually this was the norm; wake up early build skis, discuss design and theory, meet all of the interesting clients stopping by the trailer, eat, and do it again the next day.
 We built 30 pairs of skis while I was there and came up with a new way to taper the cores.
 We worked together to establish the Apprenticeship program so more people can come out and learn a challenging trade while having a great time.
 I made lots of new friends while I was there and even got to ski a few days too!
 I cannot thank the folks at 333 for taking me in and treating me like family while introducing me to theirs.
 This trip was the best thing that I have done for my career and family.

-Now, into our third season we have begun production on skis for the 2012/2013 season.
+Now, into our fourth season we have begun production on skis for the 2013/2014 season.
 We have started using Entropy resin in all of our skis.
 We have updated our tip and tail fill and utilized kevlar for reinforcements in critical areas.
 We have been adding carbon fiber and VDS foil to our skis to give us a competitive edge and to give you wonderful performance with your skis.
+All of our materials are U.S. made.

 This is a great opportunity for every skier to gain a better understanding of their sport while supporting U.S. made products.
 I look forward to helping you create your ideal skis for years to come!